 It may seem strange to buy life insurance on your cellphone, but this is precisely what you can do with 1Lifedirect, which is offering whole life cover up to R500 000.
 With cellphones providing access to just about everything these days, why not life insurance?

-But don’t think you have to settle for a one-size-fits-all package—you still have to complete four lifestyle questions and six medical questions during the online application process.
+But don’t think you have to settle for a one-size-fits-all package — you still have to complete four lifestyle questions and six medical questions during the online application process.
+Of course, if you’re not honest upfront, you’ll face the usual problems later — claims won’t be processed and so on.

 Because you’re taking a “short cut” to insurance, without having to fill in application forms, don’t assume that the process has loopholes in it.
 Lifestyle and risk factors still play a role in determining what cover you will be eligible for.